• Skip to primary navigation

 Features of a plant cell

-Cell wall – a rigid coating made of cellulose, this gives support to the cell.
+Cell wall – a rigid coating made of cellulose, which supports the cell.

 Vacuole – this is a large space filled with cell sap.
 Cell sap is a solution of sugar and salts.